backstage/backstage/.changeset/fuzzy-actors-turn.md

 '@backstage/plugin-kubernetes-backend': patch
 ---

-Fixes bug whereby backstage crashes when bad aws credentials are provided to the kubernetes plugin.
+Fixes bug whereby backstage crashes when bad credentials are provided to the kubernetes plugin.